AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    - A notification is sent to the email address associated with your [!DNL Commerce] account to confirm that you have successfully enabled two-factor authentication.

-   - A notification is sent to the email address that you specified for receiving Recovery codes to confirm the configuration.
+   - A notification is sent to your Recovery email account to confirm the configuration.

 ## Log in using a verification code